danielballan/docs/source/components/github.rst

    $ git remote set-url <NAME> <NEW_URL>

 For use inside the ring, connecting via SSH does not work.
 (Consult ITC to ask why.)
-Your best option is to a personal access token, which you can do at `github.com/settings/tokens <https://github.com/settings/tokens>`_ or by following `GitHub's token guide <https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line>`_.
+Your best option is to use a personal access token, which you can do at `github.com/settings/tokens <https://github.com/settings/tokens>`_ or by following `GitHub's token guide <https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line>`_.
 You can then paste the token into a file in your home directory.
 Make sure